jvde-github/AIS-catcher/README.md

 ```console
 sudo bash -c "$(wget -qO- https://raw.githubusercontent.com/jvde-github/AIS-catcher/main/scripts/aiscatcher-install)"
 ```
 The script will install all dependencies and build AIS-catcher.
 The required SDR libraries are installed from the official packages if they cannot be found on the system.
-For the RTL-SDR we build from source from the official package to guarantee support for the RTL-SDR V4 but again only if the package is not already installed on the system.
+For the RTL-SDR we build from source from the official package to guarantee support for the RTL-SDR V4 but, again, only if the package is not already installed on the system.
+On a fresh Raspberry Pi4 this will take less than 20 minutes.

 #### Verifying the installation